Azure/Mission-Critical/docs/design-methodology/Operational-Procedures.md

   - Establish automated operational processes to scale services which do not offer auto-scale.
   - Leverage scale-units composed of multiple services to provide requisite scalability under relevant circumstances.

-- Identify operational procedures and tasks required by global (long-lived) application resources, such as Cosmos DB or ACR in the AlwaysOn reference implementation.
+- Identify operational procedures and tasks required by global (long-lived) application resources, such as Cosmos DB or ACR in the Azure Mission-Critical reference implementation.
   - For example, in the event that a Cosmos DB resource or encompassed data is incorrectly modified or deleted, the possible ways of recovery should be well understood and a recovery process should exist.
   - Similarly, establish procedures to manage decommissioned container images in the registry.